Candy Corn Caramels are infused with candy corn cream to give a hint of candy corn flavor. A fun treat for Halloween parties.

 - Cover and let steep for 25 minutes.

-- Using a fine mess strainer, strain the candy corn out of the cream.
+- Using a fine mesh strainer, strain the candy corn out of the cream.

 - Set aside until needed.